 3. Getting Away From a Stranger Who Is Scaring You

-Chances are, at some point, you will be in the same immediate vicinity as someone who is either deliberately behaving in an alarming way—like a guy on a crowded train who is touching you in a manner that doesn’t seem accidental—or behaving in a frightening way because they are ill or otherwise disturbed.
+Chances are, at some point, you will be in the same immediate vicinity as someone who is either deliberately behaving in an alarming way—like a guy on a crowded train who is touching you in a manner that doesn’t seem accidental—or behaving in a frightening way because they are mentally ill.

 But that doesn’t always happen.
 Situations change quickly.
 Let’s say the guy decides to get in your face and start yelling, or sidles up next to you and starts making sexually harassing remarks that no one else can hear, or touches you, or calls you a bitch because you won’t talk to him—the list of what a person can do in public to make you seriously uncomfortable, furious, embarrassed, and scared is long.
 This is not a situation where you sit tight and ignore the person.
 Y’all, if a person is scaring you, or even staring weirdly at you in a way you don’t like, GET UP AND MOVE.